wix-incubator/wix-rest-docs/guides/Pagination.md

 # Sorting and Paging

-_List_, _Query_ and _Search_ endpoints that return a list of entities may allow you to specify sorting and paging options in the request.
+_List_, _Query_ and _Search_ methods that return a list of entities may allow you to specify sorting and paging options in the request.

 This articles gives a general overview of sorting and paging.
-The implementation changes in REST depending on whether an endpoint is a GET or POST request.
+The implementation changes in REST depending on whether a method is a GET or POST request.
 Check your API's documentation for specific details, including which fields are sortable.